 Have you created a new strain of a cannabis plant or invented a cannabis-related product or technique?
 If so, you may want to consider securing federal patent protection.
 Once you have a patent, you have the authority to prevent others from growing and/or using your unique creation.
 This allows you, and you alone, to realize all of the benefits of your creation.

 It is important to understand that the process involved in securing a patent can be incredibly nuanced and complex.
 Your chances of securing patent protection are greater when you hire an experienced attorney to handle your application.
-Call the attorneys at Leaf Legal, P.C. to request a free consultation and learn about how we can help you protect your cannabis-related creations.
+Contact the attorneys at Leaf Legal, P.C. to request a consultation and learn about how we can help you protect your cannabis-related creations.